niall-thurrat/nt222fc_1dv600/README.md

 - download repo to your computer
 - open in your favourite IDE ( I recommend visual studio code!)
 - open a terminal
-- type 'npm intall' to get the app dependencies
+- run 'npm intall' to get the app dependencies
-- type 'npm start' to begin playing
+- run 'npm start' to open the main menu
+- enjoy!